tinygo-org/drivers/CONTRIBUTING.md

 We probably have not implemented it yet.
 Your contribution adding the hardware support to TinyGo would be greatly appreciated.

+Please first open a Github issue.
+We want to help, and also make sure that there is no duplications of efforts.
+Sometimes what you need is already being worked on by someone else.

 ## How to use our Github repository

 The `master` branch of this repo will always have the latest released version of the TinyGo drivers.
 All of the active development work for the next release will take place in the `dev` branch.
 The TinyGo drivers will use semantic versioning and will create a tag/release for each release.